GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 :class: caution
 % Change the 'class' to either: tip / caution / danger

-2024-03-21: We have recieved notice from NASA that Direct Broadcast satellite downloads from the Terra satellite are currently unavailable.
+2024-03-21: We have received notice from NASA that Direct Broadcast satellite downloads from the Terra satellite are currently unavailable.
 This means that Terra-derived [DEA Hotspots](https://hotspots.dea.ga.gov.au/) are unavailable until further notice.

 % All DEA systems are working as expected.
 There are no outstanding incidents or errors to report.